nuejs/nue/packages/nuejs.org/docs/page-layout.md

   - ...
 ```

-Which generates the following navigation layout:
+This generates the following HTML:

 ```
 <nav aria-label="Navi title">